 We have seen in some detail the lead generation strategy on LinkedIn, how to target prospects and how to contact them.

 This is an“outbound” approach, which means contacting the prospect directly.
 This strategy works but has its limits.

-That’s why we always advise to conduct a content strategy on LinkedIn in parallel.
+That’s why we always advise conducting a content strategy on LinkedIn simultaneously.

 When we say “content strategy on LinkedIn”, we mean “publish regular posts that bring value, educate your audience on your topic, teach prospects things”.

-Indeed, we used to say that when we sell an innovative product, only 5% of the market is ready to buy while 95% does not know that there is this problem and that there are solutions.
+Indeed, we used to say that when we sell an innovative product, only 5% of the market is ready to buy, while 95% do not know that there is this problem and that there are solutions.

 But 2/3 of the people who accept your invitation will never respond to your messages.
-2/3 of prospects lost forever.
+That means 2/3 of prospects lost forever.